scholtzm/vapor/README.md

 - store data
 - and more ...

-Using this pattern, there are no hard dependencies between two plugins.
-If a plugin listens to another plugins event, the plugin won't break even if the other plugin isn't available.
+Plugins are entirely event driven, there are no hard dependencies.
+Each plugin can emit an event and any plugin may register a callback for such event.
+This architecture allows your code to be modular and decoupled.

 ## More information